Yeshwantrao Ghorpade: Early life and education

 Yeshwantrao was born on 13 November 1908 in Sanduru, the capital of Sandur state to Bhujangrao Yeshwantrao Raje Ghorpade, the jagirdar of Gajendragad and his wife, Tarabai Sahib Ghorpade.
 Yeshwantrao had his education at Baldwin High School, Bangalore and Holkar College, Indore and graduated from the Allahabad University.
 On 5 May 1928, he succeeded his deceased cousin, Venkata Rao III as the Raja of Sandur and was formally installed on 20 June 1928.

 Reign

-Yeshwantrao ruled as the Rajah of Sandur till the state's accession to Indian on 10 August 1947.
+Yeshwantrao ruled as the Rajah of Sandur till the state's accession to India on 10 August 1947.
 The state was initially governed by an administrator till 5 February 1930 when he assumed full administrative powers.
 Yeshwantrao's reign is notable for his social and administrative reforms apart from his efforts at wildlife conservation.
 Yeshwantrao abolished untouchability and opened the gates of Hindu temples to all castes through legislation in 1932.
 In 1931, he set up a legislature comprising an upper and a lower house, the Sandur State Council.

 The famous writer and wildlife conservationist, Madhavaiah Krishnan was an employee of the Sandur State Civil Service and was instrumental in drawing the Rajah's attention to wildlife conservation.
 After independence, Ghorpade served as Vice-President of the Expert Committee of Wildlife Conservation in India.